 Trail Rider Education Program

-A four-level initiative with a strong focus on the safety, skills and knowledge required for trail riding starting at basic trail riding skills, progressing through camping with your equines and if desired, learning to guide pack trips.
+A four-level initiative with a strong focus on the safety, skills and knowledge required for trail riding starting at basic riding skills, progressing through camping with your equines and if desired, learning to guide pack trips.
 Read More »

 BCHBC TRAIL RIDER EDUCATION PROGRAM